czaudiovisual/phase-4-project/README.md

 on the terminal type ```rails s```
 ```
-this will start the frontend on http://localhost:3000
+this will start the Backend on http://localhost:3000
 ```

 ## To start Frontend: